WQPT-TV: WQPT on the air

 WQPT began broadcast operations on November 2, 1983, owned by Black Hawk College.
 Although Black Hawk was a founding member of Convocom, it never joined the Convocom microwave network and master control facilities in Peoria, as originally envisioned in the 1970s design.
-Instead, it branded WQPT as a locally-focused PBS member for the Quad Cities.
+Instead, it branded WQPT as a locally focused PBS member for the Quad Cities.

 Bob Fletcher was named as WQPT's General Manager and Rick Best was appointed as the station's business manager.
 Rick Best later served as WQPT's General Manager from 1997 until June 2012.

-Even after WQPT's establishment and sign-on in 1983, cable television systems in the region continued to carry PBS affiliates from adjacent or overlapping television markets.
-The Quad Cities and northwestern Illinois cable systems carry IPTV, the Sterling/Rock Falls area cable systems carry WTTW, and the Galesburg cable system carries WTVP.
+Even after WQPT's establishment and sign-on in 1983, cable television systems in the region continued to carry PBS member stations from adjacent or overlapping television markets.
+The Quad Cities and northwestern Illinois cable systems carry Iowa PBS, the Sterling–Rock Falls area cable systems carry WTTW, and the Galesburg cable system carries WTVP.

 From 1992 to 2003, WQPT operated a satellite station, KQCT channel 36 in Davenport, Iowa.
 After upgrades to improve the WQPT coverage area in Iowa made it redundant, KQCT was sold to IPTV to improve that network's coverage along the Mississippi River and Iowa's eastern border, then shut down in 2003 and converted to IPTV transmitter KQIN.

 In August 2010, WQPT launched a 24-hour broadcast schedule on both its main/traditional service (channel 24.1) and its MHz Worldview subchannel affiliation (channel 24.2).
-WHBF-TV launched their 24-hour schedule in autumn 2011.
+WHBF-TV launched its 24-hour schedule in autumn 2011.
 Iowa Public Television's KQIN is the only Quad Cities station to continue to sign-off during the overnight hours.

 WQPT has grown to over 500,000 viewers of local, regional, and national educational programs though open-air signals or local cable systems.
 The addition of MHz Worldview, originating from Washington, D.C. in 2010, adds international educational programming and provides diverse cultural perspectives.